 Emperor Gotoba was enthroned at the age of four

-Gotoba-Joko wanted political power back from the Kamakura Bakufu.
+Gotoba-Joko wanted political power back from Kamakura Bakufu.
 He was a very impulsive and passionate and unpredictable quick-tempered person.
-He wanted to revive the politics controlled by Chotei (朝廷).
-Chotei is the central government controlled by the Emperor and aristocrats.
-Gotoba-Joko decided to rely on the armed power for this.
-He set up the Saimen-no-Bushi (armed forces directly under the Emperor create by Gotoba-Joko).
-When he saw Minamoto-no-Sanetomo was killed, he realized Kamakura Bakufu must be in a turmoil.
-Thinking this is a good chance, he sent out the Emperor’s order to fight against Kamakura Bakufu to all over Japan to fight against Kamakura Bakufu.
-He expected an easy victory, but Kamakura Bushi was united tightly and maneuvered well under Hojo Masako as a one organized armed forces.
-Gotoba-Joko side was not very organized.
-They were not used to fighting.
-In the end, Gotoba-Joko side lost.
-After he realized he has lost, he claimed it was not him, it was done by his men only, nothing to do with the Emperor.
-So he claimed it is wrong to punish him.
-But of course, Kamakura Bakufu did not believe that and exiled him to Oki Island.
-Gotoba-Joko ended his life on the island.
-As smart as he was and accomplished so many different fields, he could not win against the grandma Shogun, Hojo Masako.
+He wanted to revive Chotei (朝廷) power.
+The Chotei was the central government controlled by an emperor and aristocrats.
+Gotoba-Joko decided to rely on the armed forces to achieve this.
+He set up the Saimen-no-Bushi (西面の武士: armed forces directly under the Emperor Gotoba).
+When he saw Minamoto no Sanetomo was killed, he realized Kamakura Bakufu must be in a turmoil.
+Thinking this is a good chance, he sent out the emperor’s order to all daimyos to fight against Kamakura Bakufu.
+He expected an easy victory, but Kamakura Bushi was united tightly and maneuvered well under the leader of Hojo Masako, the nun shogun.
+She organized one tightly united armed forces.
+Whereas the Gotoba-Joko side was not very organized.
+They were not used to fight.
+In the end, the Gotoba-Joko side lost.
+When he realized he had lost, he claimed it was not him, but it was done by his men only.
+He insisted it was nothing to do with the emperor, therefore it is wrong to punish him.
+But of course, Hojo Masako and Kamakura Bakufu did not believe that and exiled Gotoba-Joko to Oki Island.
+Gotoba-Joko ends his life there.
+As smart as he was and accomplished so many different fields, he could not win the grandma nun-shogun Hojo Masako.

 Sword making by Gotoba-Joko

-Gotoba Joko had a superior ability to connoisseur sword and he became the superior swordsmith himself.
-He invited many top-level sword smiths from different sword groups to his court and gave them the title and made them as his assistants or instructor.
-He invited top-class sword smiths every two months from a place like Bizen, Awataguch, and Bicchu.
-Those who were invited were called Gobankaji (御番鍛冶), an honorary title.
-On the sword he created, he did not inscribe his name; instead, he inscribed Chrithantamum with 16 petals which are still used present Emperor as the Emperor’s crest.
-The sword which has this Chrithantamus is called Kiku Gosaku (菊御作).
-Today, in Oki island you can visit Emperor Gotoba museum and there are a few sites that are believed to be the Emperor’s sword making site.
-Some people say the sites are debatable.
+Gotoba Joko had a superior ability to connoisseur sword and he became a superior swordsmith himself.
+He invited many top-level swordsmiths from different sword groups to his court and gave them the title and treated them respectfully.
+Also, he made them his instructor and assistants.
+Gotoba-Joko brought in skilled swordsmiths from places like Bizen, Awataguch, and Bicchu every two months alternately.
+Those who were invited to the palace were called Gobankaji (御番鍛冶), an honorary title.
+On the sword he created, he inscribed the Chrithantamum with 16 petals.
+This is still used by the present emperor as the emperor’s crest.
+The sword with the Chrithantamus is called Kiku Gosaku (菊御作).
+Today, on Oki island you can visit the Emperor Gotoba museum and there are a few sites that are believed to be the Emperor’s sword making site.
+Some people say it is debatable if the sites are real.

 Today, Oki Island is a beautiful resort island.
-It can be reached by ferries from Shimane Prefecture.
-It is about 2 hours by boat, also by an airplane directly from Osaka.
+It can be reached by ferries from Shimane Prefecture, which takes about 2 hours by boat.
+Also can be reached by airplane directly from Osaka.

 The circle indicates the time we are discussing in this section